JamesMenetrey/polybench-c/README.md

 With kernels that have an execution time in the orders of a few tens of milliseconds, it is critical to validate any performance number by repeating several times the experiment.
-A companion script is available to perform reasonable performance measurement of a PolyBench.
+A companion script is available to perform reason```ble performance measurement of a PolyBench.

 $> gcc -O3 -I utilities -I linear-algebra/kernels/atax utilities/polybench.c linear-algebra/kernels/atax/atax.c -DPOLYBENCH_TIME -o atax_time
 $> ./utilities/time_benchmark.sh ./atax_time